Dublin and Monaghan bombings: Colin Wallace's claims

-In his evidence to the Barron Inquiry, Wallace argued that the security forces had so thoroughly infiltrated the UVF they would have known such a huge bombing operation was being planned and who was involved.
+In his evidence to the Barron Inquiry, Wallace argued that the security forces had so thoroughly infiltrated the UVF that they would have known such a huge bombing operation was being planned and who was involved.
 He then noted that the bombing investigation team was disbanded a very short time after the bombings.
 Barron noted that Wallace's August 1975 letter was "strong evidence that the security forces in Northern Ireland had intelligence information which was not shared with the Garda investigation team."

 As with Fred Holroyd and John Weir, there were unsuccessful attempts to undermine Colin Wallace.
 Barron noted that Wallace was targeted by the same security services he had served.
 He was forced to resign in 1975, ostensibly for trying to pass a classified document to journalist Robert Fisk.
 Wallace claims the real reasons for his dismissal were his refusal to continue working on the Clockwork Orange project, and his discovery that the security forces were involved in a child sex abuse ring.
 After his dismissal, Wallace attempted to expose these scandals, as well as state collusion with loyalists.
 In 1980, shortly after making some of his allegations, he was arrested and convicted of manslaughter.
 He was released on parole in 1985 and proclaimed his innocence.
 Various people have alleged that Wallace was framed.
 He later had his conviction overturned and was paid £30,000 compensation for unjust dismissal from government service.
 His role within the British Army intelligence service had been officially, albeit belatedly, acknowledged in 1990.